-Fortune’s Cove Preserve rewards visitors with scenic mountain vistas, and it’s easily accessible from Charlottesville (or Lynchburg).
-No surprise, then, that this Nelson County preserve is so popular with staff.
+Fortune’s Cove Preserve rewards visitors with scenic mountain vistas and stunning displays of fall foliage.
+It’s easily accessible from Charlottesville (or Lynchburg), so it's no surprise that this Nelson County preserve is so popular with our staff.

-“Fortune’s Cove is my favorite preserve to hike because of the views, the shade and the beauty that reminds me of home,” says Lyraya Showstack, part of the philanthropy team in Charlottesville.
+“Fortune’s Cove is my favorite preserve to hike because of the views, the shade and the beauty that reminds me of home,” says Lyraya Showstack.

 Land Steward Sam Truslow, who manages the preserve and its trails, recommends slowing down and paying close attention to your surroundings: “It’s just best to go slow and take your time and enjoy it; you will miss a lot if you go quickly.”

 Go West: From the ridgetop at Fortune’s Cove, you can gaze across a sea of forest to The Priest, and a half-hour drive from the preserve will get you to the wilderness trailhead in the George Washington and Jefferson National Forests.
 A few more minutes will deliver you to the base of Crabtree Falls, one of Virginia’s most classic hikes.

 Go North: The crown jewel of Virginia public lands is Shenandoah National Park.
 Many maps and guide books are available to help you plan a visit to Virginia’s only full-fledged national park, and, of course, there’s no shortage of opinions among our team.

 Lyraya recommends Big Meadows for families, as young children will enjoy the visitor center, easy trails, and opportunities to see wildlife.
 Bird and wildlife watching are year-round draws at Shenandoah, one of the best places in Virginia to spot black bears.